DOME-Marketplace/issuer-guide/README.md

 ![Credential Issuer New Credential Form](./assets/07.png)

-Once complete click on "Create Credential" button.
-Go back to the list of Credentials by clicking the Dome Issuer logo in the left upper corner
+Once complete click on "**Create Credential**" button.
+Go back to the list of Credentials by clicking the Dome Issuer logo in the upper left corner

 ![Credential Issuer New Credential Form](./assets/08.png)

-We will see that the Credential we just created have a status of WITHDRAWN
+We will see that the Credential we just created have a status of **WITHDRAWN**

 ![Credential Issuer Credentials List](./assets/09.png)